COVID-19 Through the Eyes of a High-Risk Student - SUU News

 SUU has installed cameras in all classrooms to allow those who feel uncomfortable about attending in person to continue their education online.
 Hammer was encouraged by this option, and decided to participate in her lectures via Zoom.

 During the shift from in-person to online classes, Hammer has found that she actually prefers remote instruction.
-It not only allows her to continue her education with the pandemic continuing on, but she believes it will keep her safer generally.
+It not only allows her to continue her education during the pandemic, but she believes it will generally keep her safer.

-Although she is taking precarious measures to avoid coming in contact with coronavirus, she is concerned about how other students are acting in regards to the virus.
+Although she is taking cautious measures to avoid coming in contact with coronavirus, she is concerned about how other students are acting in regards to the virus.

 “Some people think it’s not a big deal, while others take it seriously.
 I, on the other hand, plan on quarantining from everybody because that’s how I’m able to stay safe,” Hammer said.